A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: GENERAL METHODS

-Selecting a pre-trained model that has learned from a wide variety of data begins the process.
-The next step involves preparing a dataset tailored to the specific task at hand.
-The core of FFT lies in thoroughly optimizing all model parameters to reduce the loss associated with the task.
-Additionally, the process includes enhancing the model's learning through techniques such as data augmentation, advanced regularization, and optimizing the learning rate.
+FFT begins with selecting a pre-trained model, followed by preparing a task-specific dataset.
+The core of FFT is optimizing all model parameters to minimize task loss, incorporating techniques like data augmentation, regularization, and learning rate tuning.

-FFT is valued for its capacity to incorporate detailed, task-specific features into a model, thereby boosting its accuracy and effectiveness.
-This approach has contributed to significant advancements in fields like natural language processing, computer vision, and predictive analytics.

-Despite FFT's effectiveness in deeply adapting models, the development of neural network technologies has led to more focused fine-tuning methods that conserve resources.
-Parameter-Efficient Fine-Tuning (PEFT) methods, for example, adjust only a portion of the parameters, achieving a balance between thorough adaptation and computational demand, making model adaptation feasible even with limited resources.
+FFT is valuable for incorporating task-specific features, significantly improving accuracy and performance.
+However, the emergence of Parameter-Efficient Fine-Tuning (PEFT) methods, which adjust only part of the model’s parameters, offers a more resource-efficient alternative while maintaining performance.

-\subsection{Parameter-efficient Fine-Tuning}
+\subsubsection{Parameter-efficient Fine-Tuning}

 Parameter-Efficient Fine-Tuning (PEFT) methods have gained popularity due to their ability to fine-tune pre-trained models without altering all the model parameters\cite{houlsby2019parameter, pfeiffer2020Adapter, liu2021ptuning, hu2021lora}.
 This section provides an overview of several PEFT techniques that have been developed, highlighting their key concepts and contributions to the field.